Introduction: From Hype to Discipline in 2026 Startup Ecosystem

-According to PitchBook’s Q4 2025 Global Venture Report released in January 2026, global venture funding in emerging technologies climbed 14 % year-over-year in the second half of 2025, with AI-related deals accounting for 41 % of total capital deployed.
+According to PitchBook’s report released in January 2026, global venture funding in emerging technologies climbed 14 % year-over-year in the second half of 2025, with AI-related deals accounting for 41 % of total capital deployed.
 Early data for January 2026 shows the trend accelerating: AI startups captured roughly 48 % of disclosed funding volume in the opening month, the highest monthly share recorded since the 2023 peak.
 At the same time, median round sizes for Series A and B stages have stabilized at levels last seen in late 2021, signaling that top-tier founders can still command premium valuations when they demonstrate defensible moats and meaningful revenue traction.
-Fore deeper dive into the Top 20 AI Startups That Raised $100M+ in 2025
+Fore deeper dive into the Top 20 AI Startups That Raised $100M+ in 2025.

 What Are Emerging Tech Startups in 2026?